margaretmf/margaretmf.github.io/keycreativewriting.md

 It's a new day for the trees to talk.
 I love to hear them and talk to them too.

-Every dya's a new day for me and for you.
+Every day's a new day for me and for you.
 Every day's a new day.
 Every day's a new day.

 It's a new day for the bees to buzz.